Norm Sloan: Awards and accomplishments

 Sloan's career win–loss record was 627–395, and his victory total ranks him twenty-sixth on the career list of Division I coaches.
 His 266 wins at NC State are still second in NC State history, trailing only Case.
 His 235 wins at Florida (232 if vacated games aren't counted) were the best in Florida history until Billy Donovan surpassed him in 2006.

 Sloan was inducted into the Indiana Basketball Hall of Fame in 1984, the North Carolina Sports Hall of Fame in 1994, the Citadel Athletic Hall of Fame in 2002, and the North Carolina State University Athletic Hall of Fame in 2013.

 After coaching

 Sloan coached briefly in Greece after leaving Florida, then he retired in Raleigh, North Carolina.
-He died of complications related to pulmonary fibrosis on December 9, 2003 at Duke University Medical Center in Durham, North Carolina.
+He died of complications related to pulmonary fibrosis on December 9, 2003, at Duke University Medical Center in Durham, North Carolina.
 He was survived by his wife Joan, son Mike, and daughters Leslie and Debbie.

 Head coaching record

 Basketball

+^a NC State was ineligible for the NCAA Tournament in 1973 due to violations relating to the recruitment of David Thompson.